 Financial Planning Association (FPA)

-Harding’s Financial Planning Association (or simply, the “FPA”) is an officially recognized student chapter of the Financial Planning Association.
+The Financial Planning Association (FPA) is an officially recognized student chapter of the Financial Planning Association.
 At an international level, the FPA is an organization of active financial professionals in fields such as corporate finance, investments, estate planning, international finance, money management, tax planning, real estate and personal financial planning.
 The FPA seeks to educate its members using current and relevant skillsets, while maintaining high fiduciary standards for all of its members.
 In similar fashion, Harding’s local student chapter of the FPA seeks to expose students to the various potential careers in finance through professional speakers, visits, and activities with comparable, high ethical, and fiduciary standards.

 Contact Ellis Sloan - email@example.com - Box 10774